← Back to Support

 Intel NUC / Mini PC Setup

 Install DisplayCache on any Intel NUC or x86_64 mini PC for 4K digital signage with hardware video decoding.
+Try every feature free for 30 days — no credit card required.

 What You Need